 29. Spam call duration is down

 Hiya’s State of the Phone Call 2019 report found that the average spam call only lasts 11 seconds.
-This could indicate people are becoming more aware of scam callers.
+This could indicate people are becoming more aware of scam callers and hanging up.
 (Source: Hiya).

 30. Personal data used to fool victims